Dre Campbell Farm

 8. Neem

-Neem oil is used as a natural insecticide, and you can purchase it as a concentrate to use as a spray.
+Neem oil is a natural insecticide, and you can purchase it as a concentrate for spraying.

 It kills young roaches and inhibits the adults’ egg-laying process [3].